mpvnet-player/mpv.net/docs/Manual.md

 Jumps to the last playlist entry, if the loaded file is already the last entry, nothing happens.

+### playlist-random
+Jumps to a random playlist entry.

 ### quick-bookmark

 On the first press a bookmark is saved, on the second